a vantage point at Capaccio, you can see the entire

 Vinnie: C'mon, he'll understand.
 He's the

-wrote an entire constitution by himself...he speaks five
+wrote a constitution by himself... he speaks five

 Guido: He doesn't write about tweety-birds.
 He's